NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Select the eco-friendly activity among the following

-(a) Using car for transportation
+(a) Using a car for transportation

 (b) Using polybags for shopping